Course Name and Code

 Course Description and Objectives

 The course has been designed to be accessible to a wider audience.
-The curriculum is divided into eight lessons to provide an overview of Armenian architecture from ancient times to the times of Zakarid kingdom (12th to 14th centuries).
+The course is rich with various samples of Armenian musical culture, as well as the musical fragments of Armenian famous composers.

 No hardcopy texts are required.
 Selected online resources will be included as a part of the lessons.
 Students are required to read/listen/view all material and complete all assignments.